Trade Stock Indices

 The advantage of a stop loss stock order is that you do not have to monitor on a daily basis how the stock market is performing.
 This is especially handy when you're in a situation which stops you from watching your trades for an extended period of time, or when you as a trader want to navigate to sleep after trading the whole day.

-The disadvantage is that the stock price at which you set and place these orders could be activated by a short-term fluctuation in price.
-The key is picking a stop loss percent which allows stock price to fluctuate within the day to day range while capping the down side risks.
+The disadvantage is that the stock price at which you set and place these orders could be activated by a short-term oscillation in price.
+The key is picking a stop loss percent which allows stock price to fluctuate within the day to day range while capping the downwards side risks.

 These stock orders are traditionally thought of as a way to cap losses thus the title.
 Another use of these stop loss orders is to lock in profits, in which case it is known as a trailing stop loss.